diging/giles-eco-docker/README.md

 * Enter the username of the user whose data you want to migrate.
 The username will be a combination of provider id and provider user id.
 For example for GitHub: github_123456.
 Depending on how much data the user has uploaded, this might take a while.
 * Once the migration is done for a user, you will see some statistics about how many objects were migrated.

-## Note
+## Notes
-If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` could fix it.
+If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` might fix it.

+If Docker doesn't have enough memory, the individual containers might quietly fail (specifically with exit code 137) when you try to access one of the apps.
+To fix this issue simply give Docker more memory.

 ## Reporting Issues
 If you run into issues setting up this docker environment or if the test file does not get processed successfully, please submit a [GitHub issue](https://github.com/diging/giles-eco-docker/issues).
 If the docker terminal shows exceptions or error messages, please include them in the ticket.